SolaceProducts/pubsubplus-gcp-quickstart/README.md

 </a>

 2. Go to your Google Cloud Platform console and create a Compute Engine instance.
 Ensure at least 2 vCPU and 4 GByte of memory and Centos7 OS:

 ![alt text](https://raw.githubusercontent.com/KenBarr/solace-gcp-quickstart/master/images/gce_launch_1.png "GCE Image creation 1")

-3. Exposnd the the Management tab to expose the Automation Startup script panel
+3. Expand the the Management tab to expose the Automation Startup script panel
 ![alt text](https://raw.githubusercontent.com/KenBarr/solace-gcp-quickstart/master/images/gce_launch_2.png "GCE Image creation 2")

-Cut and paste the code into the panel, replace <link to VMR Docker Image> with tyhe link you recieved in step one.
+Cut and paste the code into the panel, replace -link to VMR Docker Image- with the link you recieved in step one.

 ```
 #!/bin/bash